moschi/gtt-charts/README.md

 dotnet build .\gttcharts.csproj
 ```

-The binaries are now located in the default folder for your setup.
+The created binaries are located in the default folder.
 In said folder, place appsettings.json that you changed according to your needs.

 ### Using gttcharts